testbenchcc/markdown-notes-app/README.md

   - Inline error banner for failed API operations
   - Remembers the last opened note per browser (localStorage)
 - No authentication or user accounts
+- "New Note" dialog automatically appends `.md` if missing so new notes always appear in the tree

 ## Requirements